 Services ideally outsourced to Colombia

-Colombia were once regarded for their “blue collar outsourcing” services during the first outsourcing wave.
+Colombia was once regarded for its “blue-collar outsourcing” services during the first outsourcing wave.

 Primarily, Colombia is a reliable provider of call center services to the US.

 Aside from bilingual support and low call costs, these call centers offer omnichannel and round-the-clock support that can match offshoring companies such as India and the Philippines.

 The country also boasts its quality nearshore IT services.

 Clients can benefit from low-cost network and infrastructure services provided by top IT providers compared to building IT networks in-house.